-- Respect the feelings of other children and show respect for adults at all times. - Develop independence and take responsibility for my personal organisation. - Show regard for my own safety and the safety of others, both in the physical world and online. - Uphold the school's Covid-19 procedures and ensure that they are followed in all instances. - Uphold the school values when outside the school in my uniform. - Come to school in the correct school uniform. - Aim to have a positive attitude in all that I do. - Take pride in my learning and try my best. - Share my successes with my family. - Tell someone if I have worries or concerns that are making me unhappy. - Be a responsible member of the school community.
+- Respect the feelings of other children and show respect for adults at all times. - Develop independence and take responsibility for my personal organisation. - Show regard for my own safety and the safety of others, both in the physical world and online. - Uphold the school values when outside the school in my uniform. - Come to school in the correct school uniform. - Aim to have a positive attitude in all that I do. - Take pride in my learning and try my best. - Share my successes with my family. - Tell someone if I have worries or concerns that are making me unhappy. - Be a responsible member of the school community.